Table of contents

 that corresponds to/

-,15GB (I want to keep it small because my laptop only has 512GB of SSD)50GB, even if you have a small disk, be large on this one or you'll be f**ked later (happened to me on August 24th);/dev/nvme0n1p3
+,15GB (I want to keep it small because my laptop only has 512GB of SSD)50GB, even if you have a small disk, be large on this one or you'll be in trouble later (happened to me numerous times, nowdays, I tend to set it as 10% of my disk size);/dev/nvme0n1p3

 that corresponds to/home